refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 ### Create `RecentSales` component

 Lastly, we'll add a table to display the recent sales.
-We'll use the `<RecentSales/>` component to render the table.
+We'll use the `<RecentSales />` component to render the table.
 It will display the recent sales with the order id, amount, ordered by, status, and date.

-Let's create a `<RecentSales/>` component in `src/components/dashboard/recentSales/index.tsx` directory with the following code:
+Let's create a `<RecentSales />` component in `src/components/dashboard/recentSales/index.tsx` directory with the following code:

 <details>